niemopen/ntac-admin/documents/docs/NDR-RDF-250630/rdf-comments-dpk.md

 This confusingly uses the term "object" as one of its "Data Types and Values".
-It conflates the "objects" of all types that are manipulated by algorithms in the language with the specific "object" key/value type that in other programming languages is called "associative array", "hash", "dictionary", or simply "map".
+It conflates the "objects" of all types that are manipulated by algorithms in the language with the specific "object" key/value type that in other programming languages is called "associative array", "hash", "dictionary", or "map".
 But it does confirm that the "object" key/value type in JavaScript/ECMAScript is a data type that has both an algorithmic internal value and a literal representation.